Skip to main content

 SIEM Export (S3)

-Runlayer can continuously export audit logs to an S3 bucket for ingestion into your SIEM (e.g. CrowdStrike NG-SIEM, Splunk, Sentinel).
-Once enabled, every audit event is written as a gzip-compressed JSON file to the configured bucket in near real-time.
+Runlayer can continuously export audit logs to S3 for ingestion into your SIEM (e.g. CrowdStrike NG-SIEM, Splunk, Sentinel).
+Once enabled, every audit event is written as a gzip-compressed JSON file in near real-time.

 How it works